Order of the Lily and the Eagle: Organization

 The OLE is organized and administered according to the model of the Chivalric Orders of the Orient.
 It confers one introductory rank (Brother/Sister Adherent) and seven ranks of Chivalry.
 The first three ranks of Chivalry are initiatory (teaching – education – practical work), while the next three ranks are concerned with internal administration or the directing of social projects.
 The seventh Rank is reserved for the leadership of the Order.

 Finances

 In keeping with the will of its Founders, the Order does not possess any treasury, wealth or other funds and its services are offered absolutely free of charge.
 All expenses and means for the realization of its mission derive exclusively from the voluntary work and the optional contributions of its members.

-The Eonic Tradition
+The Eonian Tradition

-The “Eonic Tradition” is the new spiritual message that the Founders of the Order transmitted to humanity.
+The “Eonian Tradition” is the new spiritual message that the Founders of the Order transmitted to humanity.
 EON is the name chosen to convey the idea of the Supreme Being, regarded as the source and ultimate destination of all Creation.
 The word “EON” comes from the ancient Greek “ΩΝ” which means “Being” and which, with the addition of the letter “E”, means “He Who Exists by Himself and of Himself”, i.e. He Who was, is and will be, eternally and infinitely.